A Block Coordinate Descent Method for Nonsmooth Composite Optimization under Orthogonality Constraints: The Proposed OBCD Algorithm

+\noi $\blacktriangleright$~\textbf{The Main Algorithm}.
+The proposed algorithm \textbf{OBCD} is an iterative procedure that sequentially minimizes the objective function along block coordinate directions within a sub-manifold of $\mathcal{M}$.

-Successive majorization minimization technique \cite{Mairal13,RazaviyaynHL13} is considered to solve Problem (\ref{eq:BCD:smooth:approx}).
-This method iteratively creates a surrogate function that majorizes the objective function, driving it to decrease as expected.
-As a result, it is effective for minimizing complex functions.
+Starting with an initial feasible solution, \textbf{OBCD} iteratively determines a working set $\B^t$ using specific strategies.
+It then solves the small-sized subproblem in Problem (\ref{eq:BCD:smooth:approx}) through successive Majorization Minimization (MM).
+This method iteratively constructs a surrogate function that majorizes the objective function, driving it to decrease as expected \cite{Mairal13, RazaviyaynHL13,sun2016majorization,breloy2021majorization}, and it has proven effective for minimizing complex functions.